 3. Personality Type: Children with anxiety tend to have a personality that is creative, imaginative and they tend to have vivid mental images.
 They also tend to be perfectionists.
 It's possible that the attempt to achieve unrealistic goals and a focus on minor mistakes can result in a perpetual state of anxiousness.

 Children with anxiety require education.
 If your child is experiencing anxiety, it is important not to yell, tease or demean them for their anxious thoughts and behaviors.
-Also, if you yourself are outwardly anxious, you will feed into your child’s anxiety and perpetuate the problem.
+Also, if you yourself are outwardly anxious, your behavior feed into your child’s anxiety and perpetuate the problem.

 So, what can you do?